Before transfer, closing, or city-boundary assumptions harden

 Risk tier Meaningful uncertainty.
 Transaction-sensitive.

-• Route: inspection-first
+• Route: city path first, then inspection-first

 • Evidence read: incomplete, not diagnostic